tothaval/AidingElementsUserInterface/testrun/readme.txt

 currently implemented functions:

+elements can be moved via left mouse button

 right click on surface: instantiate a right click element, which allows
 	you to quit the application or shutdown your computer

+F1: instantiate Manual element

 F2: instantiate MyNote element, an application for the creation of notes
-	to capture ideas, currently no save and load functionality implemented
+	to capture ideas